 In this new session of Conversations at the Foundation, the journalist Antonio San José will talk with the well-known photographer Joan Fontcuberta, who was awarded the Spanish National Photography Prize in 1998.
 A winner of the prestigious 2013 Hasselblad Award for being "one of the most innovative contemporary photographers, with over 30 years of achievements of constant research and questioning of the photographic medium (...) he questions the concepts of science and fiction in interdisciplinary projects that surpass the limits of museum space".
 His work experiments with the limits of the real and the fictitious.
 A wry sense of humour and social criticism form an intrinsic part of his projects, which are not merely those of a photographer, as he also works professionally as a teacher, essayist, critic and photography historian.

-To conclude, San José will ask Joan Fontcuberta to come up with three proposals that, in her opinion, may help to improve society.
+To conclude, San José will ask Joan Fontcuberta to come up with three proposals that, in his opinion, may help to improve society.
 The conversation will be accompanied by the projection of videos and images relating to our guest’s career.